GovTechSG/purple-a11y/README.md

   -p, --maxpages                     Maximum number of pages to scan (default: 1
                                      00).
-Only available in website and sitemap scans                              [number] -f, --safeMode                     Disables dynamically clicking of page eleme nts to find links, which resolve issues on some websites.
-Defaults to false.  [string] -h, --headless                     Whether to run the scan in headless mode.
+Only available in website and sitemap scans                              [number] -f, --safeMode                     Option to disable dynamically clicking of p age buttons and links to find links, which resolve issues on some websites.
+Defaults t o no.
+                                 [string] [choices: "yes", "no"] [default: "no"] -h, --headless                     Whether to run the scan in headless mode.
 D efaults to yes.
                                 [string] [choices: "yes", "no"] [default: "yes"]